nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-xlb_x-road_external_load_balancer_installation_guide.md

 2. Stop the xroad services.
 3. Create a separate PostgreSQL instance for the `serverconf` database (see section [4.
 Database replication setup](#4-database-replication-setup) for details).
-   * Change `/etc/db.properties` to point to the separate database instance
+4. Change `/etc/xroad/db.properties` to point to the separate database instance:
+   * `serverconf.hibernate.connection.url` : Change the url port number from `5432` to `5433` (or the port you specified)
-4. If you are using an already configured server as the master, the existing configuration was replicated to the slaves in step 3.
+5. If you are using an already configured server as the master, the existing configuration was replicated to the slaves in step 3.
 Otherwise, proceed to configure the master server: install the configuration anchor, set up basic information, create authentication and signing keys and so on.
 See the security server installation guide \[[IG-SS](#12-references)\] for help with the basic setup.
-5. Set up the configuration file replication, see section [5.
+6. Set up the configuration file replication, see section [5.
 Configuring data replication with rsync over SSH](#5-configuring-data-replication-with-rsync-over-ssh)
    * Additionally, `rssh` shell can be used to to restrict slave access further, but note that it is not available on RHEL.